A general relativistic kinetic theory approach to linear transport in generic hydrodynamic frame: Introduction

-The earliest statistical description of the equilibrium of relativistic gases began with J\"{u}ttner {\cite{juttner1911}}, who extended the Maxwell-Boltzmann distribution of equilibrium gases to the relativistic case.
-Based on the curved spacetime, Tolman and Ehrenfest {\cite{Tolman:1930zza,Tolman:1930ona}} were the first to note that relativistic gases can only be in equilibrium when the effects of the temperature gradient and the gravitational field cancel out.
-Tauber and Weinberg {\cite{Tauber:1961lbq}} had earlier formulated the kinetic theory under general relativity.
-Israel {\cite{israel1963}} established the non-equilibrium distribution function and transport coefficient of relativistic gas by using the Chapman-Enskog method.
+The earliest statistical description for the equilibrium state of relativistic gases began with J\"{u}ttner {\cite{juttner1911}}, who extended the Maxwell-Boltzmann distribution of equilibrium gases to the relativistic case.
+Tolman and Ehrenfest {\cite{Tolman:1930zza,Tolman:1930ona}} were the first to note that relativistic gases can only be in equilibrium when the effects of the temperature gradient and the gravitational field cancel out.
+Tauber and Weinberg {\cite{Tauber:1961lbq}} had earlier formulated kinetic theory under general relativity.
+Israel {\cite{israel1963}} established the non-equilibrium distribution function and transport coefficients of relativistic gas by using the Chapman-Enskog method.
 Lindquist {\cite{Lindquist:1966igj}} calculated the transport equation of a gaseous system composed of zero rest mass particles in spherically symmetric spacetime.
-Kremer {\cite{Kremer2012,Kremer2013}} calculated the bulk viscosity and shear viscosity coefficients of gases in Schwarzschild spacetime under the post-Newton approximation, obtained Fourier's laws for a single gas, and Fick's law for gas mixtures.
+Kremer {\cite{Kremer2012,Kremer2013}} calculated the bulk viscosity and shear viscosity coefficients of gases in Schwarzschild spacetime under the post-Newtonian approximation, obtaining Fourier's laws for a single gas, and Fick's law for gas mixtures.
 However, there is a scarce literature on the study of relativistic gases that deviate from equilibrium in general curved spacetime in the framework of relativistic kinetic theory.